Part 1 | Part 2 | Part 3 | Part 4

 - Practicing the “Healing Breath:" (described in the The Healing Breath on this website).

-- Doing the Pulse Meditation: Take the seated position described in Part I and place your hands, palms up, on your knees (without crossing your arms).
+- Performing the pulse meditation: Take the seated position described in Part I and place your hands, palms up, on your knees (without crossing your arms).
 Lightly touch the thumb to the middle finger.
 Focus your concentration on the sensation of the two fingers touching until you are able to feel the pulse there.

 Some examples of internal concentration methods:

 - Create a mental image.
 Visualize the house you lived in when you were ten years old.
 Resurrect the house from memory in your mind, remembering every detail: the color and texture of the floor and what it was made of, the windows and how they opened, the front door and back door, how the rooms flowed from one to another.
 Do this until you have a full picture of it in your mind.
+If you can't remember all the details, invent them.
 (Some people prefer to use a church or temple or other religious building they were very familiar with when young, or some other structure more relevant to their lives at that time.)

 - Explore a concept.
-Choose a concept, such as hate or love, right or wrong, good or evil, etc. Look at the concept from every direction, unravel it in as much detail as you can.
-Come up with different ways in which the word is used and different meanings it takes in different contexts.
+Choose a concept, such as hate or love, right or wrong, good or evil, etc. Look at the concept from every direction, illuminating it in as much detail as you can.
+Explore different ways in which the word is used and different meanings it takes in different contexts.
 Observe the emotional response you have as you invoke its various qualities.
-Become best friends with the concept.
-Understand it from every possible perspective.
+Become best friends with the concept as you come to understand it from every possible perspective.